Mazfuji/hello-world/README.md

 # hello-world
 New repository

-This is the first try at github.
+This is my first try at github.